taypsl/explore-the-wikihood/README.md

 ![Alt text](images/wikiHood_screens.png "Final Screens")

 ##Introduction
-WikiHood let’s you explore the world around you through location-based Wikipedia articles.
+WikiHood lets you explore the world around you through location-based Wikipedia articles.
 Enter in a location or share your own to discover notable landmarks, fascinating histories, and unexpected events right in your own backyard.
 You might be surprised what you’ll find in your WikiHood.

 ##Use Case
 This app is particularly interesting for anyone who has ever gotten lost “down the wiki-hole”.
 WikiHood let’s you curate your Wikipedia browsing experience, while helping you learn new and fascinating things about your neighborhood.
 Planning a trip?
 WikiHood can be a resource to help you explore the quirky, less public history of the town you’re visiting.
 And with an easy-to-use geolocation feature, you can easily find interesting articles about your current location without having to input an address or zip code.